 The old building was planned to contain the living, dining and study in addition to 2 bedrooms while the new ‘c’ shaped extension houses the kitchen, utility and an additional 2 bedrooms The extension was planned to wrap around a new courtyard to the east forming an indoor garden which in addition to the existing courtyard forms an expansive open plan living area.

 For the old building all the external walls and some internal walls had to be completely rebuilt with bricks.
 For this the roof beam (wall plate) was propped up with jacks and each section of wall built one at a time.
 Damp proof courses and lintel beams could be incorporated with this method.
-A restrained material palette was used throughout comprising of red / black oxide, terracotta tiles and recycled hardwood.
+Local materials were used throughout including red & black ferrous oxide plaster, terracotta tiles and recycled hardwood.
 The first floor was built entirely from steel with brick wall infill and a full height wooden bedroom window.

 Location: Tripunithura, India

 Built Area: 2300 Sft